 The Act protects military personnel who are absent from their state of legal residence because of military orders from having any of their personal property taxed by another state.
 For example, a Kansas resident assigned to Offutt is relieved from paying Nebraska property taxes on the automobiles that he either brings with him to Nebraska or purchases while in Nebraska.
 This provision does not apply to leased vehicles, however, because the leasing company -- not the military member -- is the owner of the vehicle.
 Consequently, military members who lease a vehicle while stationed at Offutt must pay Nebraska personal property taxes on the leased vehicle.

 REPOSSESSION

-The Act provides protection against repossession of a servicemember's vehicle that was purchased prior to entry into the military.
-The seller cannot rescind the contract and repossess the property for any reason without a court order as long as the servicemember placed a deposit for the vehicle, or made at least one installment payment on the contract before entering military service.
+The Act provides protection against repossession of real and personal property purchased prior to entry into the military.
+The seller cannot rescind the contract and repossess the property for any reason without a court order.